grame-cncm/faustdoc/mkdocs/docs/manual/optimizing.md

 For delays values bigger than `-mcd <n>` samples, the second strategy is implemented by:

 - either using arrays of power-of-two sizes accessed using mask based index computation with delays smaller than `-dlt <n>` value.
 - or using a *wrapping* index moved by an *if* based method where the increasing index is compared to the delay-line size, and wrapped to zero when reaching it.
 This method is used for to delay values bigger then `-dlt <n>`.

- In this case the first method is faster but consumes more memory (since a delay line of a given size will be extended to the next power-of-two size), and the second method is the slowest but consume less memory.
-Here is a scheme explaing the mecanism:
+In this strategy the first method is faster but consumes more memory (since a delay line of a given size will be extended to the next power-of-two size), and the second method is  slower but consume less memory.

+Note that by default `-mcd 16` is `-dlt <INT_MAX>` values are used.
+Here is a scheme explaining the mecanism:

 ```
 [ shift buffer |-mcd <N1>| wrapping power-of-two buffer |-dlt <N2>| if based wrapping buffer ]
 ```

-Here is an example of several delay lines in parallel:
+Here is an example of  a Faust program with several delay lines in parallel, with three ways of compiling it:

 ```
 process = par(i, 10, @(i)) :> _;
 ```

-When compiled with `faust -mcd 20`, all delay lines use the *shifted memory* second model:
+When compiling with `faust -mcd 20`, since 20 is larger than the size of the largest delay line, all of them are compiled with the *shifted memory* strategy:

 ```c++
 virtual void compute(int count,